park-sangbeom/park-sangbeom.github.io/_pages/about.md

 I am a MS student in AI at [Korea University](https://info.korea.edu/en_info/grad/ai_intro.do), advised by [Prof. Sungjoon Choi](https://sites.google.com/view/sungjoon-choi).

-My research goal is to enable robots to tackle complex and challenging tasks what humans do daily in a scalable way.
+My research goal is to enable AI agents to tackle complex and challenging tasks what humans do daily in a scalable way.
 To this end, I'm interested in the area of generalizable AI, with a fcous on reinforcement learning and generative models.

 I completed my B.S. in Electrical Engineering with a minor in Intelligent Robot Engineering at [Dongguk University](https://www.dongguk.edu/).
 My professional experience includes internships at [NAVER LABS](https://www.naverlabs.com/) and [NAVER CLOUD](https://www.ncloud.com/) .
 At NAVER LABS, I worked on safe skill learning for legged robots and large vision-language models for robotics applications.
 At NAVER CLOUD, I implemented NewsBot, a news curation system utilizing [HyperCLOVA X](https://clova.ai/hyperclova).